Maniac Mansion: Ports

+PC Computing in 1988 wrote that Maniac Mansion for the PC had a clever story but "grade B animation", concluding that "the result falls short of the magic we expect from George Lucas".
 Reviewing the MS-DOS and Atari ST ports, a critic from The Games Machine called Maniac Mansion "an enjoyable romp" that was structurally superior to later LucasArts adventure games.
 The writer noticed poor pathfinding and disliked the limited audio.
 Reviewers for The Deseret News lauded the audiovisuals and considered the product "wonderful fun".
 Computer Gaming World's Charles Ardai praised the game for attaining "the necessary and precarious balance between laughs and suspense that so many comic horror films and novels lack".
 Although he faulted the control system's limited options, he hailed it as "one of the most comfortable ever devised".
 Writing for VideoGames & Computer Entertainment, Bill Kunkel and Joyce Worley stated that the game's plot and premise were typical of the horror genre, but they praised the interface and execution.

 Reviewing Maniac Mansion's Amiga version four years after its release, Simon Byron of The One Amiga praised the game for retaining "charm and humour", but suggested that its art direction had become "tacky" compared to more recent titles.
 Stephen Bradly of Amiga Format found the game derivative, but encountered "loads of visual humour" in it, adding: "Strangely, it's quite compelling after a while".
 Michael Labiner of Germany's Amiga Joker considered Maniac Mansion to be one of the best adventure games for the system.
 He noted minor graphical flaws, such as a limited color palette, but he argued that the gameplay made up for such shortcomings.
 Writing for Datormagazin in Sweden, Ingela Palmér commented that the Amiga and Commodore 64 versions of Maniac Mansion were nearly identical.
 She criticized the graphics and gameplay of both releases but felt the game to be highly enjoyable regardless.